 Warnings (In effect)

-By 8:00 p.m.
-AST tonight ridge located from Newfoundland to the
+At 8:00 p.m.
+AST tonight ridge located over southern Quebec.

 Marine interests are advised that gale warnings are in effect for